Approximately 45 million Americans go on a diet–officially or unofficially–every year.

 Fact: Dieters can still lose weight and eat out when they wish.

 It may be true that many on-the-go or outside food options incorporate “unhealthy” ingredients.
 It is certainly difficult to line up for a McDonald’s breakfast every morning, for example, and attempt to shed those pounds.

 Yet it is nearly astounding how many restaurants now cater to health-conscious individuals, striving to dissolve the myth that all outside food is “bad” food.
 From plant-based and gluten-free to whole-grain and organic, food manufacturers are prepared to meet your appetite and your dieting needs at the same time.

 The key to eating out on a diet, of course, is knowledge.
 Depending on your diet’s terms, you may be able to eat out as many as five times a week, provided you are attentive to food cooking and preparation processes, ingredients, and nutritive value.

 Some dieting programs incorporate ‘restaurant nights’ in their curriculum.
 Once again, Weight Watchers takes the cake here for such efforts to emphasize the flexible “I” in diet!

 #5 Myth: Most diets are unsustainable.

-Back to the sustainability topic again: many people assume that diets may be effective in-the-moment; outside the bounds of a dieting program, however, they argue that lost weight is more likely to return, establishing old habits and wasting prior effort.
+Back to the sustainability topic again: many people assume that diets may be effective in the moment; outside the bounds of a dieting program, however, they argue that losing weight is more likely to return, establishing old habits and wasting prior effort.